 Nature is hella queer.
 And queers have so much to offer to climate justice – we have all this practice in challenging assumptions, reinventing relationships and kinship, creating new language, building community, and fighting together even when things feel desperate.
 Queer folks, and especially QTIPOC folks, are also often excluded from nature-based activities by pervasive white-washing and cisheteronormativity.

-I will be running a series of queer nature connection workshops and walks with some wonderful collaborators in spring and summer 2020 – more to come soon!
+I will be running a series of queer nature connection workshops and walks with some wonderful collaborators, whenever it become safe to do so!
 Sign up to my mailing list to find out when they’re announced.

 The Work That Reconnects

-I am currently training to facilitate The Work That Reconnects with Active Hope London.
-This is a set of practices that can be used to move through the grief and pain many of us feel at what’s happening in the world right now.
+The Work That Reconnects is a set of practices that can be used to move through the grief and pain many of us feel at what’s happening in the world right now.
 It’s linked with nature connection, and provides one way of grounding and supporting each other to move forward into action together.